UUDigitalHumanitieslab/subtitle-word-frequencies/README.md

 # subtitle-word-frequencies

-Code for analysing subtitle data for the NPO and extracting word frequency tables.
+Code for analysing subtitle data from the NPO and extracting word frequency tables.